 Voter registration records are considered public records under the Oklahoma Open Records Act [51 O.S., §§ 24A.1 – 24A.31].

 Voter records can be accessed through the OK Voter Portal (date of birth required), the OK Election Data Warehouse (registration required), or by contacting the voter’s County Election Board or State Election Board.
 Sufficient information must be supplied to county and state employees to make a match in the system.

 Voter Privacy Programs

 While voter information is public information under the Oklahoma Open Records Act, certain voters may qualify to be removed from the public record.
 You will find more information on our Voter Privacy Programs page.

 Absentee Voter Information

-1. Name, date of birth, address of registration, mailing address for the absentee ballot, daytime phone (optional), e-mail address (optional), and fax number (optional, for uniformed services/overseas voters only).
+1. Name, date of birth, Oklahoma driver's license number/state ID number or the last four digits of the applicant's Social Security number*, address of registration, mailing address for the absentee ballot, daytime phone (optional), email address (optional), and fax number (optional, for uniformed services/overseas voters only).

-By law, a list of all persons who have requested an absentee ballot is a made public at each election.
+By law, a list of all persons who have requested an absentee ballot is made public at each election.
 Absentee ballot applications and the information provided on such applications are considered a public record.
-Pursuant to law, the e-mail address of a uniformed services / overseas voter is not a public record.
+Pursuant to law, the email address of a Uniformed Services or overseas voter is not a public record.